Mia Love: 2016 and 2018

-2018

-Love was challenged by Salt Lake County Mayor, Democrat Ben McAdams in 2018.
-In June 2018, CNN stated that the race was considered "consequential to both parties" because Love had "stood up to [President Donald Trump] on immigration" and "because national Democrats [saw] McAdams as one of their best chances to gain a foothold on red turf."
+Love was challenged by Salt Lake County Mayor Ben McAdams, a Democrat, in 2018.
+In June 2018, CNN stated that the race was considered "consequential to both parties" because Love had "stood up to President Donald Trump on immigration" and "because national Democrats [saw] McAdams as one of their best chances to gain a foothold on red turf."

 For several months prior to the election, the match had been rated as a tossup by FiveThirtyEight, RealClearPolitics, and the Cook Political Report Two polls performed in October showed McAdams and Love tied, with either 45% or 46% support each, and remaining respondents undecided.

-For two weeks after the election, the race was too close to call but McAdams was declared the winner on November 20, 2018, defeating Love by 694 votes.
+For two weeks after the election, the race was too close to call, but McAdams was declared the winner on November 20, 2018, defeating Love by 694 votes.
 The margin was .258%, barely over the .25% threshold that would have permitted Love to request a recount.

 Following her defeat, President Donald Trump mocked Love, saying, "Mia Love gave me no love, and she lost."
 In her concession speech, Love hit back at Trump, saying that he and others in the Republican Party had not done enough for minority voters.
-She added, "This election experience...shines a spotlight on the problems Washington politicians have with minorities and black Americans — it's transactional.
+She added, "This election experience...shines a spotlight on the problems Washington politicians have with minorities and Black Americans — it's transactional.
 It's not personal.
 Because Republicans never take minority communities into their home and citizens into their homes and into their hearts, those voters stay with Democrats and bureaucrats in Washington because they do take them home, or at least make them feel like they have a home."